Sangak: History

 Sangak bread was traditionally the bread of the Persian army.
 It is mentioned for the first time in the 11th century.
-Each soldier carried a small quantity of pebbles which at camp were brought together to create the "sangak oven" that would bake the bread for the entire army.
-It was eaten with lamb kabab.
+Each soldier carried a small quantity of pebbles which at camp were brought together to create the "Sangak oven" that would bake the bread for the entire army.
+It was traditionally eaten with Persian lamb kabob in the army.

-The bread has always been widely eaten in the territory of present-day Azerbaijan, but following the Soviet takeover in 1920, it became less common.
-The Soviets opted for mass production of bread, an option which was not amiable to the traditional, hand-formed sangak.
-In neighbouring Iran however, sangak never lost its popularity.
+The bread has also been widely eaten in the territory of present-day Azerbaijan, a former province of Iran, but following the Soviet takeover in 1920, it has become less common in Azerbaijan.
+The Soviets mandated centralized, industrial mass-production of bread, a modernization which was not amenable to traditional, hand-formed Sangak.